Whether you’re looking to collaborate or to get more clients, if you’re a lawyer you need to network strategically. Here’s how to do it.

-- Your cell phone is a distraction to yourself and others.
+- Be Present.
+Your cell phone is a distraction to yourself and others.
 Put it away.

 - Volunteer your name when meeting others.
 If you’ve met before remind them of the context, if you recall.
 It’s easy for any of us to forget a name or even a face when we are feeling anxious and our cognitive skills are not in top form.

-- If you are able, introduce people to each other and explain how you know them, whenever possible.
+- Introduce people to each other and explain how you know them, whenever possible.
 Win-Win-Win.

-- The purpose of networking events is not for you to eat or drink; however, think of how to use the context – food and drink – to make it easier to enter and exit conversations or be helpful to someone else by offering to get them a drink.
+- Think of how to use the event context – food, drink, venue – to connect.
+The purpose of networking events is not for you to eat or drink but can make it easier to enter and exit conversations.
+Be helpful to someone else – or escape them – by offering to get them a drink.

-- Become a conversationalist.
+- Be Curious.
 Ask questions.
 Look for topics of mutual interest.
 Offer a compliment.
-As others for introductions to people they know.
+Ask others for introductions to people they know.
 Read up on a subject ripe for a light discussion.

 - Be positive.
 Don’t complain.
 Smile and it is likely that someone will smile back.This is alwaysa good way to start a conversation with someone new.